 Have full authority to deal with all matters pertinent to the administration and operation of the Club.

-Article V – Auditing

-The books, accounts, and records of the Treasurer shall be audited at least once per year by a duly qualified accountant, or by two members of the Club elected for that purpose.
-A complete a proper statement of the standing of the books for the previous year shall be submitted by such auditor at the Annual General Meeting of the Club.

-The books and records of the Club may be inspected by any member/parent of the Club at the Annual General Meeting provided for herein, or at any time upon giving reasonable notice and arranging a time satisfactory to the officer or officers having charge of same.
-Each member of the Executive Committee shall, at all times, have access to such books and records.

 Article VI – Annual General Meeting

 The Club shall hold an Annual General Meeting on or before the 30th of June each year, of which meeting due notice of one month will be given to all members and parents.
 At this meeting there shall be an election of Officers as outlined in Article IV of this Constitution.
 Any member 18 years of age or older or any parent of any member in good standing shall be entitled to submit nominations at the Annual General Meeting, and shall be eligible for any office within the Club.
-Following June’s meeting, the newly formed Executive will take office July 1st.
+Following June’s meeting, the newly formed Executive will take office August 1st.
 The old and new Executives will work together during the transition period to the end of July in order to honor prior commitments.